help-me-mom/ng-mocks/README.md

 ### Helper functions

-`ng-mocks` provides several functions which help with **detection of mock instances**.
+`ng-mocks` provides several functions which help with **detection of mock objects**.
 For example, they are useful in situations when we want to render `ChildContent` of a mock component, or to touch a mock form control.

 - [isMockOf](#ismockof)
 - [isMockedNgDefOf](#ismockedngdefof)